Medicaid Long Term Care Benefits: Locations & Care Providers

 The type of care provider depends on the specific HCBS Waiver or ABD Medicaid program in which the Medicaid beneficiary is enrolled.

-The first step in determining a care provider is usually a needs assessment administered by the state’s Medicaid offices.
+The first step in finding a care provider is usually a needs assessment administered by the state’s Medicaid offices.
 Most often, this process involves a healthcare professional coming to the Medicaid beneficiary’s residence for an in-person evaluation of the beneficiary’s specific needs and issues, which often include behavior and cognition as well as healthcare and personal care.
 The method of measuring needs varies depending on the state.
 In Ohio, for example, they use the Adult Comprehensive Assessment Tool (ACAT).
 In Texas, it’s called the Medical Necessity and Level of Care Assessment (MN/LOC).

 Once need is established, the Medicaid program either assigns a care provider, offers a list of care providers from which the beneficiary can choose, or allows the beneficiary to choose any care provider and approves that individual or organization (provided they accept the rate Medicaid is willing to pay).